Should You Have a Pool Inspection Before Buying a Home with a Pool?

 Things to Consider

 A swimming pool has multiple moving and non-moving parts.
-Here are some things to discuss with your pool inspector and some items for you to consider as well:
+Here are some things to discuss with your pool inspector (Townley!) and some items for you to consider as well:

 - Look for leaks.